Nullim/notes-crud/README.md

 - To set up the database configuration

-- To have npm installed
+- To have npm installed (mandatory)

 - To have installed the MySQL command line interface on your PC.

-If you don't meet some or any of these requisites, head to the "Running the App" section below.
+If you don't meet some of these requisites, head to the "Running the App" section below.

 ## Instructions